bohendo/blog-content/crypto/opsec.md

 I go out & wander around looking for a public library.
 I find one & connect to the internet.

 Luckily, I have my email password memorized.
-I don't have any 2FA devices but I have a couple 2FA recovery tokens in my Brain Wallet :thinking: that I can use to log in.
+I don't have any 2FA devices but I have a couple 2FA recovery tokens in my Brain Wallet that I can use to log in.

 :boom: